-1. Obtain a full understanding of ASC 842 and/or IFRS 16
+1. Obtain a complete understanding 2.
+Set a compliance timeline of ASC 842 and/or IFRS 16

-When the FASB and the IASB started the lease accounting project years ago, the goal was to create a unified set of rules requiring balance sheet presentation of lease liabilities.
+When the FASB and the IASB started the lease accounting project years ago, the goal was to create a unified set of rules requiring a balance sheet presentation of lease liabilities.
 Operating leases were widely considered to be a source of off-balance sheet financing, which is why the boards pursued requirements for adding assets and liabilities associated with leasing to the balance sheet.